EXPEDITION VIDEO 1: Tornado at Sharon/Medicine Lodge, Kansas - Watch video

 Dashcam video captures:

 At this point, the tornado quickly roped out before I could tripod my other cameras.
 This was the end of my expedition evening and I was more than satisfied with the day's catches, even though there were still a slew of mesos and tornado warnings in progress to my north.
-Things were getting chaotic with storm observers, police, fire and EMS everywhere, and I didn't want to contribute to the traffic jam.
+Things were getting chaotic with storm photographers, police, fire and EMS everywhere, and I didn't want to contribute to the traffic jam.
 I headed back toward Tulsa, catching a glimpse of a DOW and the IMAX armored vehicle at a gas station in Anthony, KS:

-Made it to Tulsa at 1:30AM - a big thanks to Dave Crowley for the guest room at his house after a long, exciting, exhausting storm observation day.
+Made it to Tulsa at 1:30AM - a big thanks to Dave Crowley for the guest room at his house after a long, exciting, exhausting storm photography day.
 Also, a huge credit to Justin Teague and Dave for steering me out to Medicine Lodge.
 And as always, a huge thanks to the Lord for his blessings of success, keeping me (and everyone observing) safe on the roads, and keeping the truck running for those many miles.

 May 13 & 14 - Thursday the 13th brought a slight risk for severe weather that extended over the Tulsa area.
 The setup was marginal at best and didn't warrant a drive to a target, so we decided to stay in Tulsa, keeping an eye out for anything worthwhile.
 A large, messy MCS eventually developed over most of eastern Oklahoma which didn't contain much in the way of photo opportunities.
 Although a brief tornado (embedded deep in heavy rain) was reported in southwest Tulsa (in the Bixby area), the overall marginal situation kept us watching from Dave's house rather than venturing out on an expedition.
 We actually spent most of the day working on video and developing film rather than being concerned about the storms outside.

-The next week's observing prospects looked nonexistent, so I decided to head back home on the Friday the 14th - more than happy with a two-storm observing expedition that yielded three tornadoes.
+The next week's observing prospects looked nonexistent, so I decided to head back home on the Friday the 14th - more than happy with a two-storm photography expedition that yielded three tornadoes.
 After arriving back in West Virginia, I kept an eye to the west for the next severe weather opportunity.
 It would come just a few days later, making my trip home a short one - as I was heading back to Kansas on Monday for another week or two of observing on the Plains.

 NEXT EVENT: Back to the Plains for trip #2 and an expedition in Kansas